 The Origin of Lemon Bars and How I Chose the Recipes

-When investigating the origins of the lemon bar, I found that the first lemon bar recipe wasn’t published until 1962 (in the Chicago Tribune), which was closely followed by another very similar recipe by the Betty Crocker R&D team in 1963.
+I found that the first lemon bar recipe wasn’t published until 1962 (in the Chicago Tribune), which was followed by another very similar recipe by the Betty Crocker R&D team in 1963.
 Both recipes called for just a few tablespoons of lemon juice (as opposed to the cups of lemon juice in modern versions), and the Chicago version used flour as a thickener while Betty Crocker omitted it.

 Ina Garten was the “benchmark” recipe in this bake off, with Sally’s Baking Addiction as a similar but slightly different (lower sugar) candidate.
 Other recipe sources were chosen based on reputation/performance in past bake offs as well as unique techniques and/or ingredients (like creaming vs. food processing the dough, adding powered sugar, pine nuts, etc).